stacks-network/docs/src/pages/data-storage/collection-type.md

 4. Give your `Collection` a unique identifier.

-   The Blockstack Collection frameworks uses this identifier to place Collection data into a corresponding Gaia storage bucket.
+   The Stacks Collection frameworks uses this identifier to place Collection data into a corresponding Gaia storage bucket.

    ```js
     static get collectionName(): string {